Diocese of Winchester: Territory

 The diocese historically covered a much larger area, see below.
 In the most recent major revision in 1927, the Archdeaconry of Surrey was removed to form the new Diocese of Guildford, and south-eastern Hampshire and the Isle of Wight were removed to form the Diocese of Portsmouth.

 The Bishop of Winchester is ex officio a Lord Spiritual of the Westminster Parliament, one of five clerics (specifically certain prelates) of the Church of England with such automatic entitlement.
-The bishop is also Prelate of the Most Noble Order of the Garter, that office having been held by every Bishop of Winchester since the order was created.
+The bishop is also prelate of the Most Noble Order of the Garter, that office having been held by every Bishop of Winchester since the order was created.

 Bishops

-The Bishop of Winchester heads the diocese and is assisted by two suffragan bishops, the bishops of Southampton (Debbie Sellin) and of Basingstoke (David Williams), who are informally responsible for the north and south of the diocese respectively (roughly corresponding to the archdeaconries of Winchester and Bournemouth).
-From 1927 until the suffragan See of Basingstoke was created in 1973, the Bishop of Southampton was the suffragan bishop for the whole diocese.
+The Bishop of Winchester (Philip Mounstephen) heads the diocese and is assisted by two suffragan bishops, the bishops of Southampton (Rhiannon King) and of Basingstoke (Kelly Betteridge), who are informally responsible for the north and south of the diocese respectively (roughly corresponding to the archdeaconries of Winchester and Bournemouth).
+From 1927 until the suffragan see of Basingstoke was created in 1973, the Bishop of Southampton was the suffragan bishop for the whole diocese.
 There had previously also been suffragan sees of Guildford (1874–1927) and of Dorking (1905–1909).

 Other bishops living in the diocese are licensed as honorary assistant bishops: